doriordan/skuber/docs/GUIDE.md

 ***Deployment***

-(Note that a Kubernetes V1.2+ cluster is needed to use the Deployment functionality in this release of Skuber).
+(Note that a recent version of Kubernetes is needed to use the Deployment functionality in this release of Skuber).

 A Skuber client can create and update `Deployment` objects on the cluster to have Kubernetes automatically manage the deployment and upgrade strategy (for example rolling upgrade) of applications to the cluster.